Best NAS Hard Drives (2026): 14 Compared (11 Sources)

 The IronWolf Pro line is built for multi-bay commercial NAS deployments (up to 24 bays).
 The 24TB model provides 285 MB/s sustained transfers, 512MB cache, a 550TB/year workload rating, and 2.5M-hour MTBF.
 The 5-year warranty includes 3 years of complimentary Rescue Data Recovery Services.
 Rotational vibration sensors ensure consistent performance when surrounded by other spinning drives in dense arrays. [src1, src4, src5]

-The largest NAS drive available, using Seagate's HAMR technology to pack 3TB per platter across 10 platters.
-At $20/TB, it offers competitive density pricing for users who need maximum capacity per bay slot.
-Same enterprise-grade specs as the 24TB Pro: 7200 RPM, 512MB cache, 550TB/yr workload, 2.5M MTBF, 5-year warranty.
-Tom's Hardware testing confirmed 285 MB/s sequential reads. [src5, src8]
+Seagate's HAMR-based NAS drive (Mozaic 3+, 3TB per platter across 10 platters).
+At $20/TB, it remains competitive per-TB despite the newer 32TB CMR sibling.
+Same enterprise-grade specs: 7200 RPM, 512MB cache, 550TB/yr workload, 2.5M MTBF, 5-year warranty.
+Tom's Hardware testing confirmed 285 MB/s sequential reads.
+Pick this when price-per-TB matters more than absolute capacity. [src5, src8]

 Best Enterprise Value: Seagate Exos X20 20TB (~$310) -- Check price